 - Gum disease

-Another surgical dental service we offer is bone grafting.
+Another oral surgery dental service we offer is bone grafting.
 Bone grafting may be required for dentures to be installed, for dental implants to be placed, or for patients experiencing bone loss or tooth loss.
 These procedures are usually performed under local and/or general anesthesia.

 Depending on the patient and their natural dental structure, a sinus augmentation is sometimes needed to allow the proper stability needed for dental implants and dentures.
 This procedure is beneficial for patients who have suffered bone loss and do not provide the necessary support for the implants.
 In simple terms, the procedure takes a bone from one place and places into another to push the sinuses up to make way for the replacement bone to add strength and structure in that area.